Textualize/textual/docs/guide/widgets.md

 ### Data flow

-Custom widgets can be as re-usable as Textual's builtin widgets.
-You can place a custom widget anywhere in your app and it will work as expected, or use it in another app entirely.
-Perhaps even publishing your widgets on [PyPi](https://pypi.org/).

-Building a re-usable widget is straightforward if you follow the guideline of "attributes down, messages up".
-This means that a widget can update its children by setting a child's attributes (often *reactive* attributes) or calling the child's methods, but widgets should only ever send [messages](./events.md) to their *parent*.
+We want to ensure that our widgets are re-usable, which we can do by following the guideline of "attributes down, messages up".
+This means that a widget can update a child by setting its attributes or calling its methods, but widgets should only ever send [messages](./events.md) to their *parent*.

 !!! info

     This pattern of only setting attributes in one direction and using messages for the opposite direction is known as *uni-directional data flow*.

-In practice, this means that to update a child widget you get a reference to it and use its public attributes and methods like any other Python object.
+In practice, this means that to update a child widget you get a reference to it and use it like any other Python object.
 Here's an example of an [action](actions.md) that updates a child widget:

 ```python
 def action_set_true(self):